Working with horses and other animals can help us with struggles in the areas of Attachment, Anxiety, Depression, Relationship Conflict and more

 - Genuineness, Empathy and Unconditional Positive Regard.
 These are the three conditions that Carol Rogers, the founder of Person Centered Counselling, stated needed to be present for therapeutic growth to arise.
 The two legged counsellors at Healing Hooves strive to provide this to our clients, but we acknowledge that most of the time the horses do it better!

 - Present Moment.
-Most counselling approaches agree that emotional healing and growth happen when we are in the present moment’, the ‘now’.
-As humans we spend much time in our head – dissecting what happened in the past, worrying about what may or may not happen tomorrow.
+Most psychologists agree that emotional healing and growth happen when we are in the present moment, the ‘now’.
+As humans, we spend much time in our head – dissecting what happened in the past, worrying about what may or may not happen tomorrow.
 This is where anxiety lives and grows.
 Animals don’t live in that place.
 Spending time with animals is an invitation to step out of our head and into the present moment; to become a human being rather than a human doing.

 - An Invitation to find emotional rest.
 It is well documented that children grow when they are physically at rest.
 We also grow – and heal – emotionally when we are emotionally at rest.
 Emotional rest can be best found within a safe and secure relationship.
 A relationship within which we don’t need to work or perform to know that we are loved, where we are loved for who we are, right now; where we can rest in the knowledge we can make mistakes, not be the best, share those icky feelings – and that relationship will still be there.
 Animals seem to ‘get’ this better than we do.
 Fortunately they willingly share this rest with us – and it may be that it is through our relationships and time ‘at rest’ with animals that we are able to claim this back in other aspects of our life.